-No Archaeological Concerns - Environmental Review - No Effect - Archaeological that archaeological resources are potentially located in this project area.
+No Archaeological Concerns - Environmental Review - No Effect - Archaeological

+Thank you for submitting information concerning the above-referenced project.
+Based on the information received and available in our files, in our opinion, the activity described in your proposal should have no effect on archaeological resources.
+Our analysis indicates that archaeological resources are potentially located in this project area.
 Should the scope of the project be amended to include additional ground disturbing activity and/or should you be made aware of historic property concerns, you will need to notify the PA SHPO at pashare@pa.gov.
 A Phase I Archaeological Survey may be necessary to locate all potentially significant archaeological resources.